bdavidxyz/chirpy/_drafts/2024-02-26-better-test-reporter-for-rails-7.md

 ```

 Far better!
 Now we know how is the test suite organized.

-I personnally feel much better this way.
+I personnally feel much better this way 😊 Your tastes may vary of course.

 ## Summary